QualiChain/qualichain_mcdss/README.md

 The MCDSS API receives POST requests that contain the following:
 1.	the preferred method which can only take the following values: Maut, Topsis, Promethee II, and Electre I
-2.	a UTF-8 encoded csv file that contains the Decision Matrix
+2.	a UTF-8 encoded csv file that contains the Decision Matrix (a point (.) should be used as decimal separator, while semicolon (;) is the csv separator)
-3.	a UTF-8 encoded csv file that contains the Criteria Details
+3.	a UTF-8 encoded csv file that contains the Criteria Details (a point (.) should be used as decimal separator, while semicolon (;) is the csv separator)

 #### Decision Matrix CSV